-- We reviewed the Directors' forecasts to assess the Parent Company's and Group's ability to meet their financial obligations as they fall due within the period of twelve months from the date of approval of the financial statements - We reviewed the assumptions and inputs in the cash flow forecast to assess whether these were in line with our understanding of the company's operations and other information obtained by us during the course of the audit - We assessed whether the forecast overhead expenditure was consistent with budgets and prior year actual expenditure.
-We performed a mechanical check on the cash flow forecast model prepared by management - We challenged the Directors' expectation that sufficient funds may be secured by reviewing the potential funding options available to the Company and considering the past success the Company has had in raising equity and debt finance. - We reviewed the disclosure included within the financial statements.
+- We reviewed the Directors' forecasts to assess the Parent Company's and Group's ability to meet their financial obligations as they fall due within the period of twelve months from the date of approval of the financial statements - We reviewed the assumptions and inputs in the cash flow forecast to assess whether these were in line with our understanding of the company's operations and other information obtained by us during the course of the audit - We challenged the Directors' expectation that sufficient funds may be secured by reviewing the potential funding options available to the Company and considering the past success the Company has had in raising equity and debt finance. - We reviewed the disclosure included within the financial statements.